Child Support Attorneys in Rhode Island

-If you need assistance with your divorce, it is strongly advised that you seek the legal counsel of an experienced Rhode Island family attorney.
+If you need assistance with your divorce, it is strongly advised that you seek the legal counsel of an experienced Rhode Island attorney.
 At McIntyre Tate LLP, our highly-accomplished legal team may be able to help you with your child custody needs, including helping you determine a fair and balanced parenting plan with appropriate child support provisions.
 We are proud of our accolades, including being named to the list of Best Law Firms by U.S. News & World Report for five straight years.

-Have questions regarding child support?
+Questions regarding child support?
 Call McIntyre Tate LLP today at (401) 351-7700 and schedule a consultation.

 How is Child Support Determined?

 Child support payments can help the spouse with primary custody to maintain their quality of life while bearing the financial burden of raising a child.
 The amount is determined in two ways: either by mutual agreement between both parents and the approval of the court, or by court judgement after analyzing a number of different factors.